ianaellis/first_edc/README.md

 Electronic Data Capture (EDC) website, for the purpose of hosting our up-coming study in coordination with VetPALS.
-The purpose of the website will be to allow for the creation, storage, manipulation, and review of all subjects enrolled into this study.
-The information will be collected for these subjects will be collected from several different locations.
+The purpose of the website will be to allow for the creation, storage, manipulation, and review of all subject enrolled into this study.
+The information will be collected for these subject will be collected from several different locations.

 == Console